 The projected long-term investment returns and inflation assumptions are developed through review of current and historical capital markets data, sell-side investment research, consultant whitepapers, and historical performance of investment strategies.
 Fixed income return projections reflect current yields across the U.S. Treasury yield curve and market expectations of forward yields projected and interpolated for multiple tenors and over multiple year horizons.
 Global public equity return projections are established through analysis of the equity risk premium and the fixed income return projections.
 Other asset categories and strategies' return projections reflect the foregoing and historical data analysis.
 These projections are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of arithmetic real rates of return for each major asset class as of
+The target allocation and best estimates of arithmetic real rates of return for each major asset class as of June 30, 2018 are summarized in the following table:

-Long-Term Expected

-Asset Class Target Allocation Real Rate of Return
+Asset Class Target Allocation Long-Term Expected Real Rate of Return

 Fixed Income 29.0% 1.4%

 Global Equity 42.0% 5.3%

 Real Estate 8.0% 4.3%

 Alternatives 8.0% 8.9%

 Credit 7.0% 6.0%

 Inflation Protection 6.0% 4.0%

 Total 100%